Warning: technical jargon ahead

 We don’t know.
 Our small sample of Dr. Conard’s patients provide tantalizing clues for further exploration.

 We estimate that about 10% of the volunteers with treatment-resistant pain associated with scars, surgery, or trauma exhibited some level of mirror-neuron synesthesia.
 Remarks after relief from the light therapy suggested to our team that “layers” of pain might interact.
-Upon relief from one layer, the person becomes aware of an older residual pain having a different character and typically from an older injury.
+Upon relief from one layer, the person becomes aware of another pain having a different character and typically from an older injury.

 PhotoMed’s real-time recordings include cases that we can share with medical practitioners and researchers via Skype:

 Phantom pain in reconstructed skin after a double breast amputation